unpoly/unpoly/src/unpoly/pages/closing-overlays.md

 | `X-Up-Events`        | HTTP header sent from the server |
 | [`Element#dispatchEvent()`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/dispatchEvent) | Standard DOM API to emit an event on an element |

+When an event causes an overlay to close, its default is prevented.
+You can use `[up-emit]` with a [fallback URL](/a-up-emit#fallback) to make a link that emits a closing event in an overlay, but navigates to a different page on the [root layer](/up.layer.root).

 ### Rendering discarded notification flashes